 You need the following items to make this vegan garlic dipping sauce:

 - Garlic - The star of the recipe!
-Garlic adds deep, earthy, and slightly sweet flavor, especially when sautéed gently.
+Garlic adds a deep, earthy, and slightly sweet flavor, especially when sautéed gently.

 - Peel the garlic cloves and rinse them under running water to remove residual skin or debris.